Unwrapping the Top Ad Testing Tactics

-There are numerous strategies to consider when it comes to testing your advertising, including:
+There are numerous ad testing strategies to consider, including:

 Test early and often

 Testing in the early stages of development can ensure that creative is heading in the right direction.
 Gaining feedback on storyboards and animatics can guide future iterations of an ad so that the final result is engaging and memorable for viewers.
-Use a testing platform that provides insights on emotional response, brand recognition and key associations to determine whether the intended message is being received and where gaps may exist.
+Use an ad testing tool or an idea testing platform that provides insights on emotional response, brand recognition and key associations to determine whether the intended message is being received and where gaps may exist.

 Familiarize yourself with the metrics

-Different ad testing platforms offer different metrics, so it’s important to have a clear understanding of the main outputs and how they factor into overall ad effectiveness.
+Different tools offer different metrics, so it’s important to have a clear understanding of the main outputs and how they factor into overall ad effectiveness.
 Too many types of data can be overwhelming and make reports more difficult to understand and quickly review.

 “An easy question (How do I feel about it?) serves as an answer to a much harder question (What do I think about it?).” – Daniel Kahneman

-Look for a testing platform that keeps the metrics simple yet rooted in evidence.
+Look for an ad testing platform that keeps the metrics simple yet rooted in evidence as part of your ad testing strategy.
 Emotion-based metrics are better at predicting campaign success because the more people feel, the more people buy.
 For commercial gain, advertisers must entertain.